chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Episode 1 - Kumandra.md

 	- "It's what Sisu would have wanted."
 - Suddenly, Naamari strikes out at Raya.
 	- Raya dodges, but a branch scratches her bare calf.
 	- Naamari smirks, "Padapepper brambles.
-Makes your muscles sleepy."
+Makes your muscles sleepy.
+100% organic Fang produce."
 - Raya limps.
 "What are you doing?"
 	- "I'm doing what's right for Fang."
 - They take out their weapons and fight viciously.